 A traditional method for creating wall murals is to commission an artist to paint a mural.
 There are some real disadvantages to this option, though.
 For one, it can be expensive.
 Perhaps more importantly, though, you don’t have much control over how the artwork will come out.
 If you want your mural to effectively match your branding, then this can be concerning.

-When you want to ensure your wall mural looks sharp and professional and is consistent with your branding, an office wall mural is the way to go.
+When you want to ensure your wall mural looks sharp and professional and is consistent with your branding, a decal wall mural is the way to go.
 If you’ve ever applied an adhesive vinyl decal to a wall, then you have an idea of how these murals work.
 However, unlike the small decals you may buy at the store, office wall vinyl graphics from SpeedPro can come in large sheets big enough to cover your entire wall.

 Rather than waiting weeks for an artist to paint a mural, you can apply a vinyl mural in minutes.
 Once the mural adheres to your wall, it can last almost indefinitely with proper care.
 If you ever rebrand or decide to give your office a refresh, you can easily remove the old mural and replace it with a new one.